seattlefurby17/jobCompareApp/README.md

 SQLite file: `backend/db/jobcompare.db`

 ## 🐞 Debugging Notes (Development Learnings)
-During development, I resolved two subtle backend issues:
+During development, I encountered and resolved three subtle issues:

-Stale Thunder Client payload that continued sending outdated request bodies
+1. Stale Thunder Client payload sending outdated request bodies to the backend

-SQLite path mismatch where the backend was reading from a different database file than intended
+2. SQLite path mismatch, where the backend was reading from a different database file than expected

+3. Stale Node process running an older version of the server, preventing new code changes from taking effect

-These helped refine my understanding of routing and end‑to‑end debugging.
+These issues helped refine my understanding of routing, data flow, and end-to-end debugging.

 ## 🛠 Workflow
 `main` holds stable code